Shuffle/Shuffle-docs/docs/configuration.md

 ![Proxy containers](https://github.com/frikky/shuffle-docs/blob/master/assets/proxy-containers.png?raw=true)

+### Orborus running on a different network

+All you'll need to do is allow orborus to have access to the backend port and your setup will work fine.

 ## HTTPS

 HTTPS is enabled by default on port 3443 with a self-signed certificate for localhost.
 If you would like to change this, the only way (currently) is to add configure and rebuild the frontend.
 If you don't have HTTPS enabled, check [updating shuffle](#updating_shuffle) to get the latest configuration.